huidong-ma/FADE/README.md

 ```

 # Dataset
-The description and download links are shown as follows:
 | Dataset    | Type          | Description                                                                  | Link                                                           |
 |:----------:|:-------------:|:----------------------------------------------------------------------------:|:--------------------------------------------------------------:|
 | Enwik9     | text          | First $10^9$ bytes of the English Wikipedia dump on 2006.                    | [Page](https://mattmahoney.net/dc/textdata.html)               |